Tonhalle Düsseldorf

 • Active Acoustics tailored to each type of performance.

-• Immersive Audio with Virtual Sources for 5.1/7.1 surround applications.
+• Immersive Sound with Virtual Sources for 5.1/7.1 surround applications.

 • Voice Lift to optimise speech and vocal clarity.